 Here’s where the aliens hang out in Boulder.

-This famous house, at 1619 Pine St., just a few blocks from the Pearl Street Mall, is a popular roadside attraction for fans of the 1970s sitcom “Mork and Mindy.”
+This famous house, at 1619 Pine St., just a few blocks from the Pearl Street Mall, is a popular attraction in Boulder, particularly for fans of the 1970s sitcom “Mork and Mindy.”
 It was the character Mindy’s house.

 Although a few details have changed since the filming — the shutters were upgraded, the trees have grown (of course) and the iron fence is now a white wooden fence — you can still stop by to say, “Nanu nanu” and pay your respects to late actor Robin Williams, who played the alien character Mork.